What is Mezcal?

 Mezcal is the oldest distilled spirit in the Americas, dating back some 500 years.
 The word mezcal comes from the Náhuatl words metl (maguey / agave) and ixcalli (cooked) and is the term used for any distilled spirit made from agave.

-Tequila, therefore, is a mezcal.
-In fact, it was first known as Vino de mezcal de Tequila (wine of mezcal from Tequila).
-However, tequila can only be made from one type of agave, the Agave Tequilana Weber, known as the Blue Agave.
+Tequila, in fact, was first known as Vino de mezcal de Tequila (wine of mezcal from Tequila).
+However, tequila can only be made from one type of agave, the Agave Tequilana Weber, commonly known as the Blue Agave.
 By contrast, mezcal is estimated to be made from between 35-40 agave species, giving it far greater breadth and variety of flavour than tequila.
 The success of tequila has seen intensive cultivation of the Blue Agave, resulting in a monoculture which has made it more prone to disease and homogenised the flavour too.
 Most tequila is also made in large factories, using highly industrial processes like shredders, autoclaves and even diffusers and is only required by law to contain 51% agave sugars.

 Artisanal mezcal, however, is made in small batches, from 100% agave, according to time-honoured methods.